dotkurka/SportNewsSite/README.md

 # Todo

-- "It is necessary to extract the business logic from the NavBar.
+- It is necessary to extract the business logic from the NavBar.

 - Add onChange for button (Share add More) in MainArticleTitle.jsx

 - Change user default avatar in Mobile NavBar

-- add new variant ( . . . ) for the Select
+- Search

+- Fix mobile arrows carousel buttons in MainArticle

 # To begin with you need to do